-NETL GEOMATERIALS RESEARCH FACILITIES www.NETL.DOE.gov To tackle grand challenges facing the safe and efficient use of our nation's fossil energy resources, researchers couple these tools with their expertise in material science, geology, fluid-rock geophysics and fluid-rock geochemistry to examine geologic materials such as shales, coals, clays, limestone, sandstone, igneous rocks, carbonates and basalts - all to better understand the subsurface.
+NATIONAL ENERGY TECHNOLOGY LABORATORY As our nation transitions to greater reliance on renewable energy sources, NETL is tackling the grand challenges facing the safe and efficient use of our nation's fossil energy resources.
+Our researchers are coupling the aforementioned tools with their expertise in material science, geology, fluid-rock geophysics and fluid-rock geochemistry to examine geologic materials such as shales, coals, clays, limestone, sandstone, igneous rocks, carbonates and basalts - all to better understand the subsurface.
 Researchers also perform analyses on cements, ceramics, nanomaterials, catalysts, corrosion deposits, metal alloys, synthesis products, and biological materials to understand the relationships that govern material performance.
-The analysis techniques described in this fact sheet are used to help characterize the fundamental properties of both conventional and unconventional natural gas and oil reservoirs and onshore and offshore ultra-deepwater reservoirs.
-These properties will provide insight into the geothermal, enhanced oil or gas recovery, and carbon storage potential of these reservoirs.
-Information gained helps NETL and its partners better understand field test sites, feed computational models or simulations and perform risk assessments and laboratory experimental studies.
+The analysis techniques described in this fact sheet are used to help characterize the fundamental properties of both conventional and unconventional natural gas and oil reservoirs for both the onshore and offshore ultra-deepwater reservoirs.
+These properties provide insight into geothermal properties, enhanced oil or gas recovery, carbon and hydrogen subsurface storage potential of these reservoirs.
+Information gained helps NETL and its partners better understand subsurface processes in the field, provide information for computational models or simulations and perform risk assessments from the laboratory experimental studies.